openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/face_detection.md

 ### 4. Training and Fine-tuning
 Try both following variants and select the best one:
-   * By **training** from scratch or using pre-trained weights - only if you have a lot of data, let's say tens of thousands or even more images.
-This variant assumes long training process starting from big values of learning rate and eventually decreasing it according to training schedule.
+   * **Training** from scratch or pre-trained weights -- only if you have a lot of data, let's say tens of thousands or even more images.
+This variant assumes long training process starting from big values of learning rate and eventually decreasing it according to a training schedule.
-   * By **fine-tuning**.
-This variant assumes training staring from pre-trained weights with small learning rate that was used in the end of training process of existing snapshot.
-One should understand that during training model is forgetting about data that was initially trained on (if you don't use it your current training).
-That's why you should no train you model too long to avoid making model worse than it was before your training has started, especially if you have small dataset.
+   * **Fine-tuning** from pre-trained weights.
+If the dataset is not big enough, then the model tends to overfit quickly, forgetting about the data that was used for pre-training and reducing the generalization ability of the final model.
+Hence, small starting learning rate and short training schedule are recommended.

 If you would like to start **training** from pre-trained weights do not forget to modify `load_from` path inside configuration file.